 When is Election Day?
 1

-Who will Iranians elect on June 14?
+Who will Iranians elect on May 19?
 1

-What is the Guardian Council?
-What is its mandate?
+What is the Guardian Council, and what is its mandate in Iran's electoral process?
 1

 What is the Central Executive Election Board?
 What is its mandate?
 2

-What bodies have legal and political authority in iran?
-2

 What is the legal framework for elections in Iran?
 2

 What does the Law on Presidential Elections entail?
 3

-What is the electoral system?
+What electoral system is used in Iran?
 3

 Who is eligible to vote?
+3

+Who can stand as a presidential candidate?
 4

-Who can be a candidate?
-4

 How is election administration structured?
 5

 How is voter registration conducted?
 6

 How are polling stations allocated to voters?
 6

 Who registered to compete for the elections?
-7
+6

 What are the rules for campaigning?
 7

 What are the basic rules for Election Day?
-8
+7

 How many polling places are set up on Election Day?
-What are the main duties of the poll workers?.
+What are the main duties of the poll workers?
 8

 Is out-of-country voting allowed?
-9
+8

 What are the steps for voting?
-9
+8

 Can a voter who has not actively registered cast his or her ballot?
 9

-What provisions have been made to accommodate voters with physical or mental disability?
-10
+What provisions have been made to accommodate voters with disabilities?
+9

 How do election officials plan to reach out to and accommodate illiterate voters?
-10
+9

+Who will count the votes?
 When and where will counting take place?
-10

-Who will count the votes?
-10
+9

 What are the basic rules for counting and tabulation?
+9

+Who will monitor the elections?
 10

-Who will monitor the elections?
-11

 How will election disputes be adjudicated?
-11
+10

 How is a winner determined?
-11
+10

 Resources 12